 Ginger starts at US$29.96 a month on the monthly plan, or US$89.88 for an annual plan, so it’s getting towards the pricier end of the available grammar apps.

-Pros: Highlights your errors in real-time, an easy-to-use app
+Pros: Highlights your errors in real-time, an easy-to-use app.

 Cons: Expensive for what it is, spell and grammar check is unreliable, no plagiarism check, pop-ups can be annoying and distracting.

 Just input your text into the main text box, and click on any of the option buttons along the top menu.
 “Writer” will be your main tool.
-The grammar checker analyses your work and offers alternatives, and any grammar or punctuation errors come with an explanation as to why it’s wrong, so you can learn from your mistakes.
-The spell checker points out incorrect spelling, words used in the wrong context, and provides suggestions in a column down the side of the page so you can make any changes.
+The grammar checker analyses your work and offers alternatives, and any grammar or punctuation errors come with an explanation as to why they’re wrong, so you can learn from your mistakes.
+The spell checker points out incorrect spelling and words used in the wrong context, and provides suggestions in a column down the side of the page so you can make any changes.

 Cons: Not 100% accurate, it does miss some mistakes.